MCDReforged/MCDReforged/docs/source/quick_start/index.rst

 Quick Start
 ===========

-Welcome to the world of MCDReforged (abbreviated as MCDR, omitted below)
+Welcome to the world of MCDReforged (abbr.
+MCDR)

 This quick start guide will help you get started with MCDR